Online QDRO Preparation. Start Today >

 Misunderstanding the type of plan to be divided.

 Pensions plans are of three basic types: Defined Contribution Plans (DC plan), Defined Benefit Plans (DB plan) and Cash Balance Plans (CB plan).
-In a DC plan the worker makes pre-tax contributions (or after-tax contributions in the case of Roth 401(k) plans) to an account in his name (such as a 401(k)), but there is no guarantee how much money will be in the account at retirement.
-In a DB plan (the old fashioned “company pension”) there is no specific account maintained for a participant who works understanding that he will receive a monthly benefit upon retirement.
+In a DC plan the worker makes pre-tax contributions (or after-tax contributions in the case of Roth 401(k) plans) to an account in his or her name (such as a 401(k)), but there is no guarantee how much money will be in the account at retirement.
+In a DB plan (the old fashioned “company pension”) there is no specific account maintained for a participant who works understanding that he or she will receive a monthly benefit upon retirement.
 CB plan are DB plans with features similar to DC plan.

 The language in the settlement agreement and QDRO should be applicable to the type of retirement benefits being divided.
 There are two main types of retirement plans, namely 1) Defined Contribution Plans (DC plan) and 2) Defined Benefit Plans (DB plan).
 401(k), 403(b), and 457 deferred compensation plans are DC Plans.
 The benefits under DC plans are based upon actual monetary contributions to the plan, and the investment performance of the contributions; the benefits under traditional DB plans are paid as a monthly annuity based on a formula tied to the participant’s years of service, final salary, and age at retirement.
 The benefits paid under a traditional DB plan are not solely based on the monetary contributions made to the plan.